lenaam/pdsnd_github/README.md

 ### Description
-contains a python project that shows data about three cities which are chicago , new york city and washington
+contains a python project that shows data about three cities which are chicago , new york city and washington it shows to user what city that he wants to see its data

 ### Files used
 bikeshare.py